-The SFP28 Port status are as follows:
+The SFP28/SFP+/SFP Port status are as follows:

-- GREEN indicates the port has a valid link at 25G. - YELLOW indicates the port has a valid link at 10G. - OFF indicates the link is operationally down.
+- GREEN indicates the port has a valid link at 25G. - YELLOW indicates the port has a valid link at 10G. - AMBER indicates the port has a valid link at 1G. - OFF indicates the link is operationally down.